More Great Stuff:

 Businesses agonize over how to be greener.
 It’s a big, complicated thing that’s hard to get your head around.
 Suggestion: Start with the simple stuff.
 Aloft Hotels put their soap in a dispenser instead of a little bottle.
 That equals one zillion plastic bottles saved per day, per hotel.
 (Yes, they are locked so no [...]

-Comments Off - Read & Join the Conversation
+Comments Off on Look for the simple changes - Read & Join the Conversation

 Get you and your customers on the same page